 Now the entire group will combine forces to construct their final product, using the lessons they learned from their own experiments.
 These groups will create more sophisticated designs than they could have without the depth provided by discipline-focused thinking.

 Further, students will experience real scientific careers and use the authentic language of those disciplines.
-Each student will bring a unique expertise to their group, encouraging actual collaboration.
+Each student will bring unique expertise to their group, encouraging actual collaboration.

 Extending The Concept